6. A real man values purity.

 A real man is honest and ethical.
 Doesn’t matter how big or small the decision might be.
 Doesn’t matter if no one is watching.
 Doesn’t matter if no one will ever know the outcome of his decision.
 A real man doesn’t cheat.
 He doesn’t cut corners.
 He doesn’t make unethical business decisions.

 Here is why.
-A real man doesn’t live for others or for the cares of this world…he lives for God.
+A true man doesn’t live for others or for the cares of this world…he lives for God.
 You see, a man who operates one way when no one is around and another when the world is watching does so for one reason…he is more concerned with the world than God.
 He is too concerned with the approval of others.
 Too concerned with the cares of this world.
 Saving money.
 Preserving a reputation.
 Being accepted.
 These are reasons to be unethical and dishonest.

 A real man doesn’t sacrifice honesty on the altar of acceptability and approval.
 Even if honesty and integrity cost him a job, money or a grade on a test.
 He won’t compromise.
 He is consistent.
 He is dedicated…to the Lord.